tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 |-----|-----|-----|
 | volume | uint | Speaker volume to be set.
 Value range: 0–100. |

->?The volume to be set is that of the system's speaker.
+>The volume to be set is that of the system's speaker.